sstadnik1/ElectionAnalysis/README.md

     - Diana DeGette received 73.8% of the vote and 272,892 total votes.
     - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.

--The winner of the election was:
+- The winner of the election was:
     - Diana DeGette who received 73.8% of the vote and 272,892 total votes.

 ## Challenge Overview